MaastrichtU-IDS/get-started-with-docker/README.md

 * `README.md` for the general solution guidelines, and to run Virtuoso with the `docker run` command
 * `Dockerfile` with root user and additional packages installed for a custom JupyterLab image
 * `docker-compose.yml` to build and run a custom JupyterLab container and a Virtuoso database
+* `docker-compose.advanced.yml` to run the official JupyterLab container and a Virtuoso database

 > See also, the previous docker-workshop provided by IDS: https://github.com/MaastrichtU-IDS/docker-workshop